Skip to contents

 scale_x_continuous(name = "Year")

-To see the effect of the fleet model choices, let’s examine the trajectory of each fleet after the addition of an MPA.
-Under the default constant effort with reallocation dynamics of the model, when an MPA is put in place, the total effort in the fishery remains the same but is reallocated to from inside the MPA to the remaining fishable patches.
-Under the open access model, effort reacts to the MPA in accordance to the MPAs impacts on fishing profits.
+The fleet model choice determines how effort responds to an MPA.
+Under the default constant effort with reallocation dynamics, total effort stays fixed but is redistributed from inside the MPA to the remaining fishable patches.
+Under the open access model, effort responds dynamically to how the MPA affects profitability.

 set.seed(42)